rjwut/jestify/README.md

 ]);
 ```

 Notice that we're using `toEqual()` instead of `toBe()`.
-When comparin objects or arrays, the `toBe()` matcher checks for referential equality, but we aren't trying to assert that the expected and actual values are the same array.
+When comparing objects or arrays, the `toBe()` matcher checks for referential equality, but we aren't trying to assert that the expected and actual values are the same array.
 We want the actual array to _look_ the same as the one we specify.
 That's what `toEqual()` does, and it makes it much easier to test complex values for deep equality.

 The test code above expects that the mock function will have been invoked exactly once, with `undefined` as the first argument (the error) and `'Hello, world!'` as the second argument (the greeting).
 When we run our tests, we find that this test passes, proving that the callback was invoked with the expected arguments.